 As the Dynamic Duo beat the crap out of Kobra, Alfred calls Bruce and tells him that communications with Bane have ceased in the Himalayas.
 Bruce learns that Bane was searching for King Snake, who he has learned is his father.
 King Snake was last seen over a year ago in Robin Vol. 2 #92 where he was left for dead in the Himalayas following an altercation involving Kobra.
 Back at the Batcave, Bruce, Dick, and Tim yell at Leslie for pointing Bane in the direction of a psycho like King Snake.
 Dick and Tim then yell at Bruce for backing a psycho like Bane in the first place.
 Bruce then visits with Checkmate Queen Huntress to gather info on Jeffrey Franklin Burr, the deceased leader of Kobra who was recently killed by Black Adam in JSA #51.
 Batman receives pertinent information regarding Burr’s death and about his Himalayan stronghold.
 Despite being leaderless, the Kobra Cult is still strong and functioning.
 Batman, Nightwing, Robin, and Batgirl fly to the Himalayas, battle through a few Kobra soldiers, and confront a bearded Bane, who has reunited with his father King Snake.
 However, Bane is upset that his dad is a raving lunatic super-villain, and sides with the Bat-Family against him.
 Snake then falls to his death (!), but not before shooting Bane in the back with a machine gun.
 Bruce puts Bane into the Lazarus Pit!
 Bane recovers and vows to be a decent human being for the rest of his life.
 NOTE: At one point, Alfred says that Leslie knew that Bruce was Batman since the very beginning and even acted as an enabler to his crime-fighting.
 This is untrue, Leslie found out accidentally in Bat Year Four and was mad as hell about it.

-–NOTE: Although there is no specific story which details this, Huntress leaves Checkmate.
-There won’t be mention of her as the Queen again after this point.
-We must assume she was either outed as a Batman spy or simply quit the shady organization on her own.
+–NOTE: In a reference in Superman/Batman #5.
+Huntress leaves Checkmate.
+Although there is no specific story which details this, there won’t be mention of her as the Queen again after this point.
+When we see her next, in Superman/Batman #5, she clearly will have nothing to do with Checkmate any longer.
+Therefore, we must assume she has been outed as a Batman spy or that she simply quits the shady organization on her own.